vraikonen/mastodon-crawler/README.md

 5. In the config file `config-user-example.ini`, there are two variables `client_token_path` and `user_token_path`.
 You can see that both strings start with `config/user-example`, thus it points to the folder where the config file is located.
 If you change the name of the folder, you need to update both variables, so that it still points out to the user's folder.

-### Additional Step: Utilize more accounts
+### Additional (strongly suggested) Step: Utilize more accounts

-1. If you want to have more accounts (and I do suggest, maybe 5?), please follow mentioned rules in regards to naming and have different name for each of the folders containing configuration file.
+1. If you want to have more accounts (and I do suggest, maybe 5, as the script is optimized to work with more than 1), please follow mentioned rules in regards to naming and have different name for each of the folders containing user configuration file.

 2. Let's assume we have three user accounts.
 In that case our `config` folder could be organized as follows: